mukhtarworld/compounder/README.md

 This uses `mongoosedb` to store and save the deal ID into a database to keep track of deals already compounded.
 You can create a free mongodb atlas account to host your database.

 To get started, copy `.env.example` to `.env` and fill in the fields.
-- Note 1: The percent profit is the required percentage of the total profit you wish to be compounding.
-Value should be from 0.0 (zero percent of profit) to 1.0 (100 percent of profit)
+- Note 1: The `PERCENT_PROFITS` is the required percentage of the total profit you wish to be compounding.
+Value should be from 0.0 (zero percent of profit) to 1.0 (100 percent of profit).
-- Note 2: Fill in the bot ids you wish to be compounding profit for as an array separated by just a comma with no space afterwards `e.g BOT_IDS=[123456,654321,001122]`
+- Note 2: Fill in the bot ids you wish to be compounding profit for as an array separated by just a comma with no space afterwards `e.g BOT_IDS=123456,654321,001122`.
+Also, fill the `PERCENT_PROFITS` as an array similar to `BOT_IDS` with each entry corresponding to the bot id to compound, `e.g PERCENT_PROFITS=1.0,1.0,0.5` will compound 100% of profit for `bot 123456`, 100% of profit for `bot 654321`, and 50% of profit for `bot 001122`.
+If `PERCENT_PROFITS` is filled with single entry `e.g PERCENT_PROFITS=0.7`, then 70% of profit will be used for all bots
-- `APP_MODE` entry removed from `.env.example`.
-Deprecated the requirement to set `APP_MODE` to specific values `paper, real, both`.
-The app can now run all bots at once whether in real or paper accounts